rubynetti/blog/_i18n/en/_posts/2018-05-01-running-a-ror-container.md

 #### Bundle volume

-If we try to start the server now, it won't work
+Trying to start the server won't work now
 ```
 rails@container-id:/app$ rails s
 bash: rails: command not found
 ```
-What's happening here is we need to _bundle_ again, since every time we _docker run_ a new container is spawned, that does not share anything with the previous (or future) ones.
+What's happening here is we need to _bundle_ again since every time we _docker run_, a new container is spawned that does not share anything with the previous (or future) ones.

-I can feel the pain waiting nokogiri to download, again.
+I can feel the pain waiting for nokogiri to download, again.

-Docker lets sharing files between containers using named volumes, by the _-v name:destination_ option.
+Docker lets sharing files between containers using named volumes, with the _-v name:destination_ option.
 When the first argument is a string instead of a path, _-v_ creates a named volume and mount it in the _destination_ path inside the container.

 Named volumes are persisted by default when the container is stopped and even removed.
-So to share the gems between runs of the container we will use a volume for the bundle files.
+This can be used to share bundle files between runs of the container.

 Running _bundle config_ we check the path for the bundle
 ```